rozek/notes-on-gundb/README.md

 ### Reading Nodes ###

-`once` can be used to retrieve (a snapshot of) the actual contents of a given node - including its actual payload and some metadata.
+`once` can be used to retrieve (a snapshot of) the contents of a given node - including its actual payload and some metadata.

 ```
   async function ContentsOf (Context) {